GoogleCloudPlatform/spanner-migration-tool/docs/reverse-replication/RunnigReverseReplication.md

 - `vpcHostProjectId`: project ID hosting the subnetwork.
 If unspecified, the 'projectId' parameter value will be used for subnetwork..
 - `serviceAccountEmail`: the email address of the service account to run the job as.
 - `networkTags`: network tags addded to the Dataflow jobs worker and launcher VMs.
+- `filtrationMode`: Whether to filter forward migrated data or not.
+Supported values are forward_migration and none, defaults to 'forward_migration'.

 ## Pre-requisites
 Before running the command, ensure you have the: